 You cannot do it all yourself, even if you’re an experienced architect, land surveyor, and contractor.
 This is perhaps the most important aspect of any successful real estate development process.
 If you have to fire a key member of your crew, or they walk out on you, you’ll be stuck with subpar work or even a halted project.
 Make sure you have reliable lawyers, contractors, architects, and real estate agents lined up to take your work from start to finish.
 Before you start, it certainly helps to have someone on board who can help you navigate capital gains tax strategies.
 The most successful real estate developers have a good team behind them.

 In truth, you should always be looking for more investors.
 Everyone you meet is a potential investor, so keep that in mind as you network and make contacts.

 Always look professional, carry business cards, and have a website that showcases your work with professional photography.
 You don’t have to be a professional photographer to have high-quality photos.
-Applying free lightroom presets to your pictures is an easy way to correct lighting and give your real estate photos a cohesive look.
+Applying photo editing presets to your pictures is an easy way to correct lighting and give your real estate photos a cohesive look.

 Once you have your project idea developed and a competent team ready to build, you can start the process of tapping into your network for actual cash.

 Get to work—and make sure everyone else is doing their job correctly.
 A real estate investor can (somewhat) afford to give their cash over to a real estate developer who knows what they’re doing, and not look back.
 After all, they will certainly have a real estate asset management team in place to take care of their portfolio.
 But a real estate developer cannot afford to be hands-off.
 They must be actively involved in managing a project, or risk seeing it turn out as a loss.

 8. Learn How to Market